mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 * Click the :guilabel:`Start Recording` button or click :menuselection:`Options --> Record Mix` in the menu on top of the Mixxx application window.
-* The display above the track table shows how many data has already been recorded, as well as the duration of the recording.
+* The display above the track table shows how much data has already been recorded, as well as the duration of the recording.
 * Perform your mix
 * Click the :guilabel:`Stop Recording` button to stop the recording when the mix has finished.

-.. hint:: You can instantly play your recording as track in Mixxx.
+.. hint:: You can instantly play your recording as a track in Mixxx.
 Simply
           drag-and-drop the track to a deck.

 .. _djing-auto-dj: